 - failing to validate debts

-If you believe that Credence Resource Management has violated your consumer rights, you have the right to file a complaint against them as well.
+If you believe that they have violated your consumer rights, you have the right to file a complaint against them as well.

 If you’re rebuilding your credit, you should first deal with any collection accounts on your credit report.